DavidAvinaa/DavidAvinaMechanicalengineer.github.io/README.md

 I am David Aviña, a Mechanical Engineer with experience in project management and engineering design.
 I have worked on structural and energy-related projects, focused on efficiency, quality, safety, and technical problem solving, with a strong interest in continuous improvement, teamwork, and delivering reliable engineering solutions worldwide.
 ## Project Management Experience

 I have led multiple engineering projects as a **Project Manager**, overseeing each phase from initial planning to final delivery.
-My role focused on coordination, technical decision-making, and ensuring quality, safety, and schedule compliance.
+In addition to project coordination and technical decision-making, I am also responsible for the **engineering design** and preparation of fabrication drawings, using software such as SolidWorks, AutoCAD, and CATIA, ensuring accurate dimensions, manufacturability, and compliance with quality, safety, and schedule requirements.
 ---

 ### 📌 Project Planning & Scope Definition